stamat/poops/README.md

 A companion that owns a block describes it in its own schema — septic does — and `$schema` takes one URL, so having both checked means composing them in a local file.
 Each package's README carries its schema URL and that two-line `allOf`; this one deliberately does not repeat them, since a URL copied into two repos is a URL that goes stale in one.

 The schema is hand-written and version-controlled beside the code, so it can drift from it.
 Poops' own test suite validates it against the draft-07 meta-schema, then validates `poops.json` and every complete example in this README and the documentation site against it — so an example that stops being valid config fails the build.
-Its top-level keys are asserted to be exactly the set `poops.js` accepts, its `exec` stages exactly the ones that fire, and its `markup.options` a superset of the ones the markup engine reads.
+Its top-level keys are asserted to be exactly the set `poops.js` accepts, its `exec` keys exactly the ones that fire, and its `markup.options` a superset of the ones the markup engine reads.
 A per-entry `options` object — mostly esbuild's and PostCSS's, not Poops' — has no such list, so a wrong type there is caught but a missing option is not.
 If the editor does not offer an option this page documents, the schema is behind and that is worth reporting.

 ### Scripts